STATE OF ILLINOIS

 The child support link is vital to self-sufficiency efforts for families with children having an absent parent.
 A combination of child support, earnings, and the earned income tax credit are a solid foundation for a family to become independent of assistance.
 With the continued aggressive establishment of paternity already initiated by the Illinois Child Support program, and the establishment of new hire reporting, IDHS anticipates even more families will benefit from the receipt of child and spousal support.

 In recognition of the importance of the combination of child support and employment, the TANF Program will employ a special disregard of three dollars of every four of excess child support distributed by the child support agency to a family with earnings.
-In addition up to $50 of child support is passed through to the client.
+In addition and beginning 10/01/2017, up to $100 of child support is passed through to the client for one child receiving TANF on the case, and $200 of child support for TANF cases with two or more children.
+Prior to 10/01/2017, the first $50 of child support was passed through to the client.